UKCloud/documentation/articles/azure/azs-how-identify-global-admins.md

 ---
-title: How to identify your Azure Global Administrators | UKCloud Ltd
+title: How to Identify Your Azure Global Administrators | UKCloud Ltd
 description: How to identify your Azure Global Administrators for Microsoft Azure
 services: azure-stack
 author: Paul Brown